From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Part 4 of 4 in Gluon: Building an AI Agent Orchestrator series

-Three months ago, I showed you Gluon running on my Mac mini—a personal tool solving a personal problem.
-Today, it's evolved into something else entirely: production infrastructure for autonomous agents at team scale.
+Three months ago, I showed you Gluon running on my Mac mini -- a personal tool solving a personal problem.
+Today, it's evolved into production infrastructure for autonomous agents at team scale.
 That evolution forced me to rethink almost everything.
 Not the Claude integrations.
 Not the core orchestration loop.
 But everything around it: security isolation, cost governance, operational visibility, and how humans actually stay in control when AI agents multiply.

 The Inflection Point

 - Security isolation: Each agent runs with capabilities.
 What stops one from corrupting another's work?
-What prevents accidental (or intentional) access to ~/.aws or production credentials?
+What prevents accidental access to

 - Cost attribution: Solo development?
 One bill.
 Teams?
 You need to know which project, which agent, which user burned through the budget.

-- Observability: Humans can't read logs in real-time.
-They need dashboard signals that proactively tell them something's wrong.
+- Observability: Humans can't read logs in real-time at scale.
+They need signals that proactively tell them something's wrong.

 - Failure recovery: When an agent gets stuck or the network fails, can it resume gracefully?
 Or does someone lose three hours of work?